AdobeDocs/advertising.en/help/dsp/audiences/audience-about.md

 ## Importing First-party and Third-party Data Segments

-DSP can import your own first-party data segments from your data management platform (DMP) and provide them to any set of advertisers, as needed.
+DSP can translate your first-party segments to universal IDs for cookieless targeting, and you can make them available to any advertiser or account.
+DSP has established connectors for [the [!DNL Adobe Real-Time Customer Data Platform (CDP)]](https://experienceleague.adobe.com/docs/experience-platform/rtcdp/overview.html) and other CDPs.
+For more information, see the [Sources section](/help/dsp/audiences/sources/source-about.md).

-DSP is an integrated destination for [the [!DNL Adobe Real-Time Customer Data Platform (CDP)]](https://experienceleague.adobe.com/docs/experience-platform/rtcdp/overview.html), allowing you to share authenticated first-party segments with approved advertisers and users for campaign activation.
-To learn more about the Real-Time CDP integration, see the [Sources section](/help/dsp/audiences/sources/source-about.md).
+DSP can also import your other first-party data segments directly from your data management platform (DMP) and provide them to any set of advertisers, as needed.

-DSP can also import custom third-party segments, including complex combinations of third-party segments.
+In addition, DSP can import custom third-party segments, including complex combinations of third-party segments.
 You can provide the segments to any set of advertisers, as needed.

 Contact your Adobe Account Team for more information.